DenOfEquity/PixArt-Sigma-for-webUI/README.md

 * added button to toggle resolution binning, enabled by default and generally best left enabled IMO.
 I was testing disabling it for potential hires fix type uses, with some limited success around x1.5 upscale. x2 was messy.
 Maybe repeated smaller upscales could work, but probably better to send to img2img and use an sdXL checkpoint to upscale.

 #### 07/06/2024 ####
 * added [flash diffusion](https://huggingface.co/jasperai/flash-pixart).
 This is a distilled Lora (211MB) on top of Alpha1024: 4 steps, low CFG (1-2), seems much better than LCM.
 Forced LCM scheduler.
+Needs **peft** library.

 #### 05/06/2024 ####
 * small update to work with diffusers >= 0.28.1 : Transformer2DModel is now PixArtTransformer2DModel